I popped in to Goodwill today, not really expecting to find anything.

 Source - Bite By Michelle

 And I've been sort of obsessed with it.
 I mean, just look at that caramel glaze dripping over the edges!
-You can find the recipe on her site HERE.

 If that blow mold wasn't so orange, I may have mistaken it for an apple.